Martini-Force-Field-Initiative/Bartender/README.md

 These are both maximum values, for the simple-periodic and one for the Ryckaert-Bellemans function.

+## Contributing

+Please avoid pull requests to this repo.

+Please open a Github issue for bugfixes/problems.
+Similarly, please open a Github issue for minor code problems like typo fixes.

+If you wish to make a larger contribution to the program, please contact the lead developer at rmeraa+bartender@academicos.uta.cl

 ### Licenses

 Bartender is open source, under LGPLv3.

-The Bartender Logo is Copyright (c) Rocio Araya employing the [Dancing Script](https://github.com/impallari/DancingScript) font by Impalary Type, under the the Open Font License.
+The Bartender Logo is Copyright (c) Rocio Araya employing the [Dancing Script](https://github.com/impallari/DancingScript) font by Impallary Type, under the the Open Font License.
 The logo is under a [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).